Ever go out in

 damage your hair, but by following a few steps you can minimize the

-why the following steps are for detangling in the shower.
+split ends and the headaches.
 Shampoo your hair as you normally would, but be careful not to pull on knots while you work the shampoo in.Condition

 your hair, and before washing it out, comb it through your hair with a